History of the College

 The Coat of Arms

 The Coat of Arms is an important part of the College's heritage.
-The then Faculty of Radiology received from the College of Arms in 1961 a Coat of Arms which is shown below.
+The then Faculty of Radiology received from the College of Arms in 1961 a Coat of Arms.
 The Blazon of Arms (official description) is as follows:

 Arms.
 Barry wavy of ten Argent and Gules on a Pile Azure on X-ray Tube Or irradiated at the centre also Or and entwined of two Serpents Gold